CascadesCarnivoreProject/Carnassial/README.md

 Application development is done against .NET 4.0 as as not all users have newer versions available on their systems or the ability to update .NET.
 Test code uses .NET 4.5.

 ### Dependencies
-* Carnassial and the template editor are supported and tested on Windows 10.
-They should run without issue on Windows Server 2008 or newer and legacy Windows 8.1, 8, and 7 SP1 systems not updated to Windows 10.
+* Carnassial and the template editor are supported and tested on Windows 10 Anniversary Update.
+They should also run without issue on Windows Server 2008 or newer and legacy Windows 8.1, 8, and 7 SP1 systems not updated to Windows 10.
 Support is, however, limited.
 * Windows Vista SP2 and earlier are not supported.
 Windows 7 users will need to [install .NET 4.0 or newer](https://msdn.microsoft.com/en-us/library/bb822049.aspx) if it's not already present.
 * Visual Studio 2015 Community Update 3 or higher is required for development.

 Screen sizes of 1600 x 900 or larger are recommended.

 ### History
+Carnassial is named for [carnassials](https://en.wikipedia.org/wiki/Carnassial) as its function is analogous (though unfortunately it lacks the teeth's self-sharpening properties).

 Carnassial began as a substantial overhaul of Timelapse 2.0 for improved code quality and sufficient flexibility to accomodate typical carnivore studies.
-[Timelapse 2.1](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage) includes much of the Carnassial effort through September 2016 and the two projects remain parallel due to the similar needs they serve.
+[Timelapse 2.1](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage) includes several months of the initial Carnassial coding effort but is now diverged